Privacy & Risks

 - Walliant, an automated wallpaper changer

-- Decacopy Clipboard Manager, a programme designed to store users’ recent copy-pasted content
+- Decacopy Clipboard Manager, a program designed to store users’ recent copy-pasted content

 - EasyAsVPN, unwanted software often installed by tricking users

-- Taskbar System, an app that changes the colour of your taskbar
+- Taskbar System, an app that changes the color of your taskbar

 - Relevant Knowledge, an adware